sxjczzl/Homebrew-brew/docs/Querying-Brew.md

 ### Linked keg-only formulae

-Some formulae are marked as "keg-only", meaning that installed files are not linked to the shared `bin`, `lib`, etc. directories, as doing so can cause conflicts.
+Some formulae are marked as “keg-only”, meaning that installed files are not linked to the shared `bin`, `lib`, etc. directories, as doing so can cause conflicts.
 Such formulae can be forced to link to the shared directories, but doing so is not recommended (and will cause `brew doctor` to complain.)

 To find the names of linked keg-only formulae: